RTE’s Marty Morrissey apologises for ‘informal’ car loan from Renault

 The sports commentator said he returned the car to Renault on Friday June 23.

-RTE sports commentator Marty Morrissey has apologised after admitting to accepting the “informal” use of a car in return for being a master of ceremonies at a dozen Renault events.
+RTE sports commentator Marty Morrissey has apologised after admitting to accepting an “informal” deal to use a car while acting as a master of ceremonies at a dozen Renault events.

 In a statement released on Thursday, Morrissey said he was asked in 2017 to emcee 12 functions in garages across Ireland for the motoring brand, which involved interviewing several high-profile GAA personalities.